LATEST UPDATE: 21 OCTOBER 2021

 - data are processed on the basis of consent (Article 6(1)(a) of the GDPR) or for the conclusion or performance of a contract concluded with you (Article 6(1)(b) of the GDPR).

 7. How can you help me?

-If you have any questions, comments or complaints with regard to how we collect, use and store information about you, our Data Protection Officer is ready to assist you.
-If you need any help, please contact him by e-mail email@example.com.
+If you have any questions, comments or complaints with regard to how we collect, use and store information about you, our Data Protection Coordinator is ready to assist you.
+If you need any help, please contact him by e-mail [email protected].